 Language: Essays must be written in English.

-Essays should have no information identifying the student so that the review process is anonymous.
+Anonymity: Essays should contain no information identifying the student so that the review process is anonymous.
+Contrary to section 1.3 of the MLA Handbook, exclude identifying information such as the course title or the instructor’s name.
 Information about students should be provided only on the submission form.
-(Essays published on the site will include the students’ names.)
+(Essays selected for “Writing with MLA Style” will include the students’ names when they are published.)

 Number of Submissions: A student may submit one paper per year for consideration by the committee.